hrithikwins/066-flutter-course/string-manipulation&interpolation.md

 answer: .substring(length -2) [the endIndex is optional](https://www.tutorialkart.com/dart/dart-substring/)

-### In your word search puzzle, your users are entering the words they find in the puzzle, your task is to loop in each of the lines and check where is their word situated so that you can highlight those boxes
+### [difficult]  In your word search puzzle, your users are entering the words they find in the puzzle, your task is to loop in each of the lines and check where is their word situated so that you can highlight those boxes
 <!-- show practival use case ...to get array of food items  -->
 <!-- suppose alexa is finding the song lyrics from a start -->